 Eventually we ended up at Re:fresh Music Club and Restaurant for dinner and beer.
 Refresh restaurant is ranked #20 of 1,182 on TripAdvisor.
 They serve vegan food selections, along with hamburgers and fries.
 We enjoyed our meals and music at the place.

-Re:fresh is a reminder that Bratislava was known as Pressburg through most of its history.
+The decor in Re:fresh is a reminder that Bratislava was known as Pressburg through most of its history.
 Pressburg (Bratislava) became the capital of the Kingdom of Hungary in 1536 after the Ottoman invasion occupied Budapest in Hungary.

 Haviezdoslavovo namestie Bratislava

 Old Town Bratislava is largely restaurants, pubs and tourist shops.
 Our primary objectives for three days in Bratislava were eating, drinking and shopping.

 Radisson Blu Carlton Hotel is a prime city location for stepping outside onto Haviezdoslavovo namestie and into the activity buzz of Bratislava.
 The low price of this hotel, frequently under $100 per night, combined with its city center location for a tourist makes it a very attractive hotel for a tourist.

 Old Slovak National Theater 1920 historical building.

 One morning I joined a 10am Bratislava Free Walking Tour.
 These are informative tours of the main tourist attractions, but I remembered most of the stories from a tour last year.
 For me the tour was mainly a photo opportunity.

 Hviezdoslav statue in front of Radisson Blu Carlton is the meeting point for Bratislava Free Walking Tours.

 St. Martin’s Cathedral Bratislava

 Dóm svätého Martina – St. Martin’s Cathedral Bratislava